 Why does this continue to happen?
-Obviously the nursing home industry has access to this information.
-Why isn’t is changing for the better?
+Obviously, the nursing home industry has access to this information.
+Why isn’t it changing for the better?

 What should you look for?

-- Any significant emotional or psychological change which occurs rapidly and without medical explanation.
+- Any significant emotional or psychological change occurs rapidly and without medical explanation.